 Here are TCP Tagging client examples in different programming languages.
 They are currently pre-2.0.1 but the modifications should be straightforward.
 If you cannot get the same clock as in zgetTimeRaw() in your language, please stamp with 0.

 An example of a python client able to send tags to the acquistion server is provided in

 In order to use it you need first to start the acquisition server, connect with a driver and play acquisition.
 To send a tag to the acquisition server, simply run:

 Explore the source code of example-client.py to see how to implement a client to send a tag to the acquisition server.
 Note that in OV v1.2.0 – v1.2.1 there is a bug in the python example which requires you to use python 3.
 To run it with python 2, replace ‘bytes()’ function in the python code with ‘bytearray()’.

 To send stimulations from Java, you can try this simple class.

 modules/tcptagging/src/CStimulusSender.cpp of the OpenViBE source tree you can find a simple C++ class that implements a TCP Tagging client.
 The class is used by e.g. the P300 Stimulator and Graz Visualization boxes bundled with OpenViBE.

 Implementing custom hardware tagging

 To be really precise, you might want to send the markers directly to your EEG amplifier.
-There are currently no standard to do this.
+There is currently no standard to do this as far as we know.
 As the OpenViBE boxes that support TCP Tagging send the software stimulations over a very simple interface of the

 IStimulusSender.h, it is relatively straightforward to change them to use hardware tagging with your specific hardware.
 Simply create another implementation of the